Time management for easily-distracted people: How to stay focused and productive

 If you are like me and can be prone to distraction here’s how you can boost your productivity:

 The first place to start is by asking yourself: What are the most important things that I need to complete today?
 Write these down or add them to a To-do list.
-I use and like Wunderlist.
+I like and use ToDoist,

 Prioritize the top 2 or 3 things on your list.
 Nope, you are not allowed to pick more that that.
 Otherwise, you’ll get distracted.
 And, if you have a big project ahead of you, then break it into bite-size tasks on your list.
 Then, pick ONE ITEM.
 This is what you will work on next.